 Once you have logged in successfully via SSH, just follow these steps to get you started on getting an environment that can safely run your Ruby on Rails application.

-Where it says “Run”, all you need to do is copy the text that is in bold and paste it into the command line.
+Note: If you are not sure how to access your server via SSH, follow the guide by Amazon here. ÂWhere it says “Run”, all you need to do is copy the text that is in bold and paste it into the command line.
 I suggest copy and paste as you might make mistakes with spacing.

 Updating the Server